Question from Oliver P.: I need some advice for choosing an antivirus app for an older computer.

 To answer your question, there are several really light (and therefore fast) antivirus products out there, but the one I recommend that you try first is Panda Free Antivirus.

 Panda Free Antivirus is a cloud-based antivirus product that’s extremely lightweight.
-I’ve used it on several under-powered Windows PCs with excellent results.
+I’ve used it on several under-powered Windows PCs with decent results.

-If for some reason you aren’t pleased with the Panda solution I recommend you give Bitdefender Antivirus Free Edition a try.
+If you aren’t pleased with the Panda solution I recommend you give Bitdefender Antivirus Free Edition a try.

 Bitdefender’s free antivirus app is a no-frills, slimmed down version of their full antivirus program.

-Like Panda Antivirus Free, this awesome app from Bitdefender should do a good job at keeping your low-RAM PC malware-free.
+Like Panda Antivirus Free, Bitdefender should do a decent job at keeping your low-RAM PC malware-free.